dscho/xkcd/content/comics/2025-9-15--style-pizza.md

   If you want to see true audacity, do an image search for 'Altoona-style pizza.'
 img: https://imgs.xkcd.com/comics/city_style_pizza_2x.png
 ---
-{{incomplete transcript|Don't remove this notice too soon.}}

 [A graph.]

 [The x and y axes have no unit markings, and are labeled:]

-[X axis: City size →]
+[X axis: City size]

-[Y axis: Tastiness of "<city>-style pizza" ↑]
+[Y axis: Tastiness of "<city>-style pizza"]

 [A shaded region is bounded by a lower bound and an upper bound.
-The upper bound has a slight curve up corresponding to a smallish city, but is otherwise mostly flat.
-The lower bound appears on the X axi] close to the left, evens out to being almost flat in the middle, and rises toward the right.]
+The upper bound has a slight peak corresponding to a smallish city, but is otherwise mostly flat.
+The lower bound appears on the X axis close to the left, evens out to being almost flat in the middle, and rises toward the right.]

 [An arrow points to the right end of the shaded area, with the label:]